kiskolabs/virtuaaliviivakoodi/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/vesan/virtuaaliviivakoodi.
+Bug reports and pull requests are welcome on GitHub at https://github.com/kiskolabs/virtuaaliviivakoodi.

+## Thanks

+Akseli Nurmio for his JavaScript library [virtuaaliviivakoodi](https://github.com/akselinurmio/virtuaaliviivakoodi) from which this library has borrowed bunch of test cases.